MatthieuJnon/Maven/README.md

-# Awesome repository of Baptiste Beduneau
+# Great repository of Matthieu Joannon